 Step 6 - Apply a Bonding Agent

-Apply a bonding agent to the walls of the affected area.
+Apply a bonding agent to the surface of the affected area.
 This procedure is significant because it allows the old cement to bond closely with the cement that you will pour in the next step.

 Step 7 - Pour the Cement

-Pour the prepared cement into the cutout of your concrete structure until the new concrete is even with the rest of the structure.
+Pour the prepared cement into the cutout of your concrete form until the new concrete is even with the rest of the structure.
 Use the edge of a 2-by-4-inch board, held at a 45-degree angle, to smooth the surface of the patched area.

 Step 8 - Cover the Area